Cité de Péra, Beyoglu, Istanbul

 Constantinople Goes European

-It all started when Chirtaki Efendi Zogrophos, a wealthy Constantinopolitan businessman, built the Second Empire-style Cité de Péra building on Beyoglu's Grande Rue de Péra (Istiklal Caddesi) in 1876.
+It all started in 1876 when Chirtaki Efendi Zogrophos, a wealthy Constantinopolitan businessman, built the Second Empire-style Cité de Péra building on Beyoğlu‘s Grande Rue de Péra (İstiklal Caddesi) in Galatasaray Square.

 (See the next photo for more...)